caerphoto/fovcalc/README.markdown

 Live app here: https://andyf.me/fovcalc.html

-`build.sh` script is for minifying JS, and adding cache-busting timestamps to CSS and JS files.
+`build.sh` script is for minifying JS, adding cache-busting timestamps to CSS and JS files, and creating a copy of the HTML file that links to these CSS and JS files.